SoulSlayerPT/NeatoNonWifiSeriesHomeAssistant/README.md

 - ESP8266 NodeMCU V3
 - Neato Vaccum
 - Home assistant
+- FTDI

 ### Setup Hardware:

-I used dupont wires with connectors and soldered them to Neato serial port then connected to NodeMCU pins Neato will supply the NodeMCU V3 Module
+I used dupont wires with connectors and soldered them to Neato serial port then connected to NodeMCU pins.
+Place the MCU with tape in any place you can fit it inside the neato

+Neato will supply the NodeMCU V3 Module

-TX Neato -> RX NodeMCU
+* TX Neato -> RX NodeMCU
-RX Neato -> TX NodeMCU
+* RX Neato -> TX NodeMCU
-3V3 Neato -> 3V3 NodeMCU
+* 3V3 Neato -> 3V3 NodeMCU
-GND Neato -> GND NodeMCU
+* GND Neato -> GND NodeMCU

 ### Setup Software: